 On another note, a butler's pantry is slowly on the rise again in modern kitchens to serve as a place to store cooking utensils out of plain sight to achieve that classic, minimalist look.

-Another room that will definitely win the hearts of consumers, bathrooms are definitely worthy of some upgrades when you want to sell your house into the real estate market.
+Another room that will definitely win the hearts of buyers, bathrooms are definitely worthy of some upgrades when you want to sell your house.

 A new set of floors can make your house look clean, modern and luxurious – while outdated flooring can weaken the home's overall impact.

-Carpets were once a fixture in everybody's homes, but not only does it have the tendency to soak up odors and retain them, cleaning them can be burdensome for some, especially if you own pets.
+Carpets were once a fixture in everybody's homes, but not only does it have the tendency to soak up odours and retain them, but cleaning them can be burdensome for some, especially if you own pets.

 That said, it is still a great option for bedrooms, due to the warmth and comfort it provides.
 If you're dead set against carpeting, rugs can give a similar effect.